sommda/gamemaster-mcp/MCP_TOOLS_AND_RESOURCES.md

 ## Overview

 The Gamemaster MCP Server is a comprehensive D&D campaign management server built with FastMCP 2.9.0+.
-It provides 28+ tools for managing all aspects of D&D campaigns, from character creation to monster encounters to adventure logging.
+It provides 30+ tools for managing all aspects of D&D campaigns, from character creation to monster encounters to hierarchical adventure tracking.

 **Core Architecture:**
 - **Campaign-centric design**: All data is organized within [Campaign](DATA_MODELS.md#campaign) objects